Glen De Boeck: Coaching career

 De Boeck was directly snapped up by his last club Anderlecht to become an assistant manager, together with Daniel Renders.

 On 23 April 2007, it was revealed that De Boeck would become manager of first division side Cercle Brugge at the end of the 2006–07 season.
 He succeeded Harm Van Veldhoven, who had already chosen to leave for Germinal Beerschot.
 On 1 February 2008, the board of directors at Cercle declared De Boeck had signed a new contract until 2011, as he also became the football section's technical director, being made responsible for the further development of the football team.
 In March 2009, De Boeck denied K.R.C.
 Genk in signing him as their new coach.
 Instead he choose to stay with his current club Cercle Brugge.
 He left Cercle in June 2010 and was named the manager of Germinal Beerschot who were looking for a successor to Jos Daerden who left to become an assistant coach at Dutch club Twente.

 On 30 November 2010, after continuous bad results and disagreements on the management board, he was fired as coach from Germinal Beerschot.

 At the start of the 2011–12 season De Boeck was appointed as the new manager of VVV-Venlo, but halfway through the season on 6 December 2011, following a 7–0 defeat to Heracles Almelo, he resigned as manager of VVV-Venlo.
 In November 2012 he signed for Waasland-Beveren, but was released one year later.

+After spells at Mouscron-Péruwelz, Kortrijk and Lokeren, De Boeck became a prominent expert on Belgian television before being re-appointed Kortrijk coach on 26 September 2023 in place of Edward Still, with the club lying bottom of the Belgian Pro League, without a win in their first eight games in the season.